The Born Rule and Time-Reversal Symmetry of Quantum Equations of Motion: Appendix

-Thus, time reversal of a quantum state results in simultaneous replacement of each ket $|\psi\rangle$ with corresponding bra~$\langle\psi^{-}|$.
-This operation applied to the plane wave~\eqref{eq:Plane_wave} results in complex conjugation of amplitude~$S\rightarrow S^{*}$.
+Thus, if we demand that the reversed solution should satisfy the Schroedinger equation then time reversal of a quantum state should result in simultaneous replacement of each ket $|\psi\rangle$ with corresponding bra~$\langle\psi^{-}|$.
+This operation applied to plane wave~\eqref{eq:Plane_wave} results in complex conjugation of amplitude~$S\rightarrow S^{*}$, which is taken into account in eq.~\eqref{eq:Plane_wave_reversed}.